 A Region at Risk

-The Latin American and Caribbean Region is exposed to a wide variety of emergencies and disasters of increasing scale and frequency, which affect the Region each year.
-These events have a significant impact on the health of populations and constitute a major challenge for Latin American and Caribbean countries in protecting their people’s well-being.
+The Latin American and Caribbean Region is exposed to a wide variety of health emergencies and disasters (natural, man-made, biological, chemical, radiological and others) of increasing scale and frequency, which affect the Region each year.
+These events significantly impact populations' health and constitute a major challenge for Latin American and Caribbean countries in protecting their people’s well-being.

 Emerging health emergencies, such as the Zika virus epidemic which exposed more than 500 million people in the LAC Region, represent new threats to public health and demand a broader scope for preparedness and response.